lukas-judith/non-stationary-dynamical-systems-benchmarks/README.md

 **How to use the code:**

+*Prerequisites: [conda](https://docs.conda.io/en/latest/) must be installed.*

 1. Create a new conda environment from the .yml file, using

    ```
    conda env create --file env.yml
    ```

-2. Open JupyterLab (or, alternatively, Jupyter Notebook) by running the command
+2. Activate the environment:

    ```
-   jupyter lab [path of the repository]
+   conda activate ds_gen
    ```

-3. Modify the generation settings in the generate_datasets.py file (some pre-defined example settings are provided in the file).
+3. Modify the generation settings in the generate_datasets.py file (some pre-defined example settings are provided in the file)

 4. Run the command